w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 multiple unincluded parablocks because on their end they have the [unincluded segment](#unincluded-segments), a local storage of not included parablocks.
-Collating on top of unincluded parents means the only time limit to generate a parablock is how long it takes to back it (2s).
-The 6s relay chain block delay includes this backing execution timeout (2s) and some time for network latency (time it takes to gossip messages across the entire network).
-Thus, even if a collator has >2 seconds to produce a block, the validators will still have less than 6 seconds (~2 seconds) to check it.
+Collating on top of unincluded parents means the only time limit to generate a parablock is how long it takes to back it (2 seconds).
+The 6-second relay chain block delay includes this backing execution timeout (2 seconds) and some time for network latency (time it takes to gossip messages across the entire network).
+Thus, even if a collator has >2 seconds to produce a block, the validators will still have ~2 seconds to check it.

 ## Terminology